Homosexuality in Star Trek

 While the script in essence was well-received among the production crew, there were some concerns about the gay characters whose depiction was purportedly too blatant, considering that in the 24th century being gay should be a non-issue.
 Memos were being passed on for quite some time.
 Gerrold got the runaround and made a number of revisions to the script.
 Eventually, after Rick Berman had taken over the helm, the script was dropped from the production schedule.

-The revelation that the new host is female and that she apparently expects Beverly to engage in a lesbian liaison is rather a plot twist than a deliberate plea for more sexual tolerance.
+Yet, the revelation that the new host is female and that she apparently expects Beverly to engage in a lesbian liaison is rather a plot twist than a deliberate statement in favor of sexual liberality.
 Realistically, should Beverly overcome her "limited" sexuality and become lesbian or bisexual?
+Would it be "better" for her?
 Provided that she is as straight as her embarrassment tells us, wouldn't such a request be just the same as the absurd demand that gay or lesbian teenagers reconsider their sexual orientation?

 But is sexuality really the key issue?
 I think Beverly is not even primarily baffled due to any sort of homophobia and the prospect of a lesbian liaison but it is Odan's alien nature that ultimately repels her.
 True, she may have hoped for the new host to be a man, as she is not bisexual.
 But she may have had reservations about a relationship with an old or ugly new male host just as well, or even with the otherwise sexiest Trill male to exist.
 We have to bear in mind too that Beverly already tried to rebuff Odan when he was misusing (by human standards) Riker's body for his advances.

 In my view the episode only accidentally tackles the issue of sexual tolerance.
-It seems to close with an unrealistic plea for omnisexuality and, in a way, for LGBT rights when Beverly seems to insinuate that she wished she could love a woman.
+It seems to close with an unrealistic plea for omnisexuality and, in a way, for gay rights when Beverly seems to insinuate that she wished she could love a woman.
 But most of all Beverly is just confused because she cannot put up with an alien partner who is switching bodies all the time.
+While the relevance for gay rights is limited, Beverly's situation is comparable to that of a woman whose husband comes out as transsexual and decides to undergo a sex reassignment treatment, although commenting on this may not have been the original intention of the story.

 TNG: The Outcast It seems that after the idea of "Blood and Fire" had been ditched there was an internal decision to comment on the discrimination of homosexuality at least in an allegoric fashion - and if only to appease fans who have been waiting in vain for genuine homosexuality in a Star Trek episode.
 In TNG: "The Outcast" Commander Riker falls in love with Soren, a member of the androgynous J'naii species.
 In this genderless society Soren feels like a woman, something that is not only scorned but downright illegal on the J'naii homeworld.
 Even worse, anyone infringing the law is subjected to a psychotectic therapy, a form of "re-education".